davidke1234/BulletHell/README.md

     4. Clone the repository using HTTPS.
 Copy url to buffer.
     5. Create project directory folder C:\WSUProjects\587\.
     6. Run git clone from your project directory: git clone url.
+    7. To open the Content.mgcb you may have to install the mgcb-editor.
+From a administrator command window run: dotnet tool install --global dotnet-mgcb-editor --version 3.8.0.1375-develop.
+Run mgcb-editor and you will see the application start.
+Now go to task manager and find the running app.
+Right click to open file location.
+Get the location and add it to the Open With... for the Content.mgcb file.
+Add a new program and enter the path to find mgcb-editor-wpf.exe.
+Add it and set as default.
+Now when you d-click Content.mgcb, it will load into the editor.

 # Work flow